chedadsp/orange-pi-audio/README.md

 to aws Transcribe for automatic speech recognition.
 Second bucket is used for aws Transcribe to store json result files.

+It's using WER algorithm to calculate difference between reference and aws result.
+It's writting results in procent and it's writting all the words and operations so user can see what's happening.

 #### Requirements:

 * Run requirements.bat or requirements.sh to install required python libraries.
 Script is going to install boto3 with pip3.